bodyshopbidsdotcom/redux-helpers/README.md

     $ yarn add snapsheet-redux-helpers

 ## Api middleware
-Using the api middle reduces boilerplate for async actions.
+Using the api middleware reduces boilerplate for async actions.
 Instead of writing actions for your apis like this:

 ```javascript
 export function login(username, password) {